ueberfuhr-playgrounds/maven4/README.md

 > ```

 > [!NOTE]
 > There's also a polyglot version in the `polyglot-pom` branch using the [Mason Extension](https://github.com/maveniverse/mason).
+Unfortunately, it does not work because of an open [Mason Issue](https://github.com/maveniverse/mason/issues/35).

 Now let's find out what's new: